isc-projects/kea/doc/examples/template-power-user-home/info.md

 To deploy this setup, perform the following steps:

-1. Install the CA and DHCPv4 daemon on host-1, and copy the configuration files to their typical locations.
+1. Install the CA and the DHCPv4 server on host-1, and copy the configuration files to their typical locations.
    They are usually in ``/etc/kea`` on Linux and ``/usr/local/etc/kea`` on FreeBSD, and the files are typically called ``kea-ctrl-agent.conf`` and ``kea-dhcp4.conf``.
 Please consult the startup scripts for any specific system.